pradeep3sep/interviewquestion/README JavaScript.md

 ### There are 8 falsy values:
 undefined, null, NaN, false,'' (empty string),0,-0,0n (BigInt(0))

-? ### What is OBJECTS
-JavaScript supports programming with objects.
-Objects are a way of organizing the variables.
-The different screen elements such as Web pages, forms, text boxes, images, and buttons are treated as objects.
-Every object has its own properties and methods.
-* Properties define the characteristics of an object.
-Examples: color, length, name, height, width Methods are the actions that the
-* object can perform or that can be performed on the object.
-Examples: alert, confirm, write, open, close .

 ### how to call two api when second one depend on first response in js
 ```js
 async function fetchData() {